|HIT THE RIGHT SWITCH(ES)||Super Smash Bros. Ultimate||Check Price||

 The Nintendo Switch is undoubtedly a less powerful games machine than the PS5, Xbox Series S/X, or a top-of-the-line gaming PC.
 But for Nintendo, power has never really been the point.
 The Switch does not lack visual innovation or artistic flourishes necessary to create inarguably beautiful games whose visuals fully justify playing them on a really big-screen TV.
 From 2.5D to watercolors, living animation to sci-fi worlds, the Nintendo Switch can easily be a feast for the eyes.
-Here are the best Nintendo Switch games that justify playing on your big screen to show off what creativity can do.
+While the recently previewed Nintendo Switch OLED is upping the aesthetics ante for handheld gaming, here are the best Nintendo Switch games that justify playing on your big screen to show off what creativity can do.

-- Best Nintendo Switch games for fantasy vistas: The Legend of Zelda: Breath of the Wild
+- Best Zelda game for Switch: The Legend of Zelda: Breath of the Wild

-- Best Nintendo Switch games for retro fans: Octopath Traveler
+- Best Switch game for adults: Octopath Traveler

-- Best Nintendo Switch games for cartoony smoothness: Luigi’s Mansion 3
+- Best Mario game for Switch: Luigi’s Mansion 3